 Temporary reduction in furniture consumers even after the easing of quarantine restrictions.

 Long-term recovery of economic sectors that are growth drivers for the furniture business in Ukraine.

-The deterioration of the legal framework, the economic climate and a protracted political crisis that significantly affect the recovery of the consumer market and the economy of Ukraine in general and the Furniture Business in particular.
+The deterioration of the legal framework, the economic climate, and a protracted political crisis that significantly affects the recovery of the consumer market and the economy of Ukraine in general and the Furniture Business in particular.

 Microbusiness 1-5 people such companies are about 5000-7000.

 The most stable format in the face of global uncertainty and any crisis.

 A lot of small work that medium and large firms will not be able to do.